Azirly/FB_Poster/README.md

 --If the user has access to a FB group, then he should be able to automatically post to the group at his own convenience.

+Current Version 11/04/2016
+Using Selenium:

+	Good:
+		-Finally got multiposting to work (was able to deal with stale elements) -Can deal with normal groups and buy/sell groups -Learning Xpath really helped.

+	Still need:
+		-Clean up code
+		-Make it portable
+		-Yet to do a full-scale test.

+	Note:
+		-Update chromedriver continuously as weird bugs happen with older chromes

 Current Version 9/26/2016
 Using Selenium: